ManuelDeLeon/meteor-abtest/README.md

 meteor-abtest
 =============

-Simple AB testing framework for Meteor.
+Simple AB testing framework for Meteor (modeled after Rails' split).

-It's modeled after Rails' split.

 It uses localStorage to keep track of the users.
 If localStorage is not available it uses cookies and if that fails it uses a session variable.